-- Authorization Level: Indicates the level of commands you can execute.
+• Authorization Level - Indicates the level of commands you can execute.
 A user with a simple authorization level can only view some information in the system, while a higher level administrator can actually make changes to configuration.

-Almost all of the procedures in this manual require an Admin authorization level.
-See CLI Command Hierarchy. - Command Hierarchy Level: Provides you with a context for initiating commands.
+This manual documents commands at the User, Viewer, and Admin authorization level.
+See CLI Command Hierarchy.

+• Command Hierarchy Level - Provides you with a context for initiating commands.
 Commands are broken down into categories and you can only execute each command within the context of its category.
 For example, in order to configure parameters related to the Line Card, you need to be within the LineCard Interface Configuration Mode.
 See CLI Command Hierarchy.
 The following sections describe the available Authorization and Command Hierarchy Levels and how to maneuver within them.

 The on-screen prompt indicates both your authorization level and your command hierarchy level, as well as the assigned host name.
-See Prompt Indications (on page 2-12).
+See Prompt Indications (on page 2-7).

-Note Throughout the manual, SCE is used as the sample host name.
+Throughout the manual, SCE is used as the sample host name.